lambdaclass/entropy_blog/posts/sgx_StoryTell.md

 **enclaveInFunction()**

-This function demonstrates the use of an 'in' enclave byusing external/non-enclave variable to set an internal/enclave value.
-Data is sent from the application into the enclave.
+This function demonstrates the use of both an 'in' and 'out' enclave by swapping the values of the input string and the internal enclave string.
+Data is exchanged between the application and the enclave.

 **enclaveOutFunction()**